How To Cut Your Own Hair? The Complete Guide 2023

 • Trim slowly, letting the cut hair fall out and holding your fingers and section off hair steady in the same position.

-• For straight hair ends, cut them straightforward and leave them that way.
+• For straight hair ends, cut them straightforwardly and leave them that way.
 However, if you prefer a smoother finish, hold the scissors vertically and cut them directly into the hair until there are no sharp angles.
 This will give the ends a lighter appearance.

 • Make sure that the ends are even.
 Take a section of each side of the face with your thumbs and forefingers, and make sure the lots are level after trimming the first layer of hair.